 Section 4727.03 | Experience and fitness - disciplinary actions.

-(A) As used in this section, "experience and fitness in the capacity involved" means that the applicant for a pawnbroker's license demonstrates sufficient financial responsibility, reputation, and experience in the pawnbroker business, or in a related business, to act as a pawnbroker in compliance with this chapter.
-"Experience and fitness in the capacity involved" shall be determined by:
+(A) As used in this section, "experience in the capacity involved" means that the applicant for a pawnbroker's license demonstrates sufficient financial responsibility and experience in the pawnbroker business, or in a related business, to act as a pawnbroker in compliance with this chapter.
+"Experience in the capacity involved" shall be determined by:

 (1) Prior or current ownership or management of, or employment in, a pawnshop;

 (2) Demonstration to the satisfaction of the superintendent of financial institutions of a thorough working knowledge of all pawnbroker laws and rules as they relate to the actual operation of a pawnshop.